Carnivore Ice Cream

 1. Stir Often During Freezing

 Be sure to stir the ice cream frequently as it freezes to prevent large ice crystals from forming.
-Ideally, stir the mixture vigorously every 30 minutes initially.
+I recommend stirring the mixture vigorously every 30 minutes initially.

 Scrape down the sides and throughout the entire batch.
 After a few hours when the custard firms up, you can reduce stirring to every 1-2 hours.
-The more love you give it via stirring, the better the final texture!

 2. Prepare the Eggs Properly